 Solution Design Designator Description SWFDE/FE SF DAR solution design that uses FE as the inner layer and SWFDE as the outer layer, as described in Section 6.1.
 PE/FE PF DAR solution design that uses FE as the inner layer and PE as the outer layer, as described in Section 6.2.
 HWFDE/FE HF DAR solution design that uses FE as the inner layer and HWFDE as the outer layer, as described in Section 6.3.
 HWFDE/SWFDE HS DAR solution design that uses SWFDE as the inner layer and HWFDE as the outer layer, as described in Section 6.4.
-HWFDE/HWFDE НН DAR solution design that uses HWFDE as the inner layer and HWFDE as the outer layer, as described in Section 6.5
+HWFDE/HWFDE нн DAR solution design that uses HWFDE as the inner layer and HWFDE as the outer layer, as described in Section 6.5.
+SWFDE/SWFDE S2 DAR solution design that uses SWFDE as the outer layer and SWFDE as the inner layer, as described in Section 6.6.

-Solution owners are encouraged to implement the Objective version of a requirement, but in cases where this is not feasible, solution owners must implement the Threshold version of the requirement instead.
+585 Solution owners are encouraged to implement the Objective version of a requirement, but in cases

+586 where this is not feasible, solution owners must implement the Threshold version of the requirement

+587 instead.

-6.1 SWFDE/FE (SF) SOLUTION DESIGN
+588 6.1 SWFDE/FE (SF) Solution Design

-The SWFDE/FE (SF) solution design requires SWFDE and file/folder/volume encryption.
-In the SF solution design, SWFDE will be used to provide DAR protection for the outer layer, and FE will be used to provide DAR protection for the inner layer.
-The SF DAR solution uses a password, passphrase, smartcard, or USB token to provide access to classified data.
-Once a user inputs the correct password, passphrase, smartcard token, or USB token, the system boots the operating system.
-Next, the user authenticates to the FE, which in turn decrypts the user's classified files.
+589 The SWFDE/FE (SF) solution design requires SWFDE and file/folder/volume encryption.
+In the SF solution design, SWFDE will be used to provide DAR protection for the outer layer, and FE will be used to

+591 provide DAR protection for the inner layer.
+The SF DAR solution uses a password, passphrase, authenticates to the FE, which in turn decrypts the user's classified files.